 Quantity of Water Moisture Removed

-As you can imagine, an RV dehumidifier has limitations on how much moisture it can pull from the air.
-This limitation is usually given in a measurement of how well it can remove moisture from the air, typically given in pints per d.
+As you can imagine, RV dehumidifiers have limitations as to how much moisture can be pulled from the surrounding atmosphere.
+This limitation is usually given by a measurement of how well it can remove the moisture from air, typically given in pints per d.
 The exact science behind this is a bit complicated to explain here, so we’ll say that it’s a combination of size, quality of the parts, the ambient humidity levels, and the amount of power the dehumidifier draws.
 If you’re going to be in an extremely humid area, aim for the highest quantity of moisture removal per day that your budget can handle.

-The reservoir captures all that water that is removed from the air, so eventually, it will get full, and you’ll have to dump it out.
+The reservoir captures all that water that is removed from the surrounding atmosphere, so eventually, it will get full, and you’ll have to dump it out.
 This means that the smaller the reservoir, the more often you’ll have to dump it.
-Most dehumidifiers are also able to filter the moisture through a hose, so you don’t have to worry about dumping it, but in an RV, it might be impractical to use this hose unless you filter it to a bucket (which you’ll still have to dump out).
-You could also run the hose to a sink, which would allow a dump-free operation.
+Most dehumidifiers also have the ability to filter moisture out through a hose, so you don’t have to worry about dumping it, but in an RV, it might be impractical to use this hose unless you filter it to a bucket (which you’ll still have to dump out).
+You could also run the hose to a sink, which would allow for a dump-free operation.

 In general, compressors can be loud.
-However, generally, the compressor in an RV dehumidifier is small so that it won’t be as loud as a refrigerator, for example.
-Most products have the noise level listed, and it’s given in units of dBA.
+However, generally the compressor in an RV dehumidifier is small so that it won’t be as loud as a refrigerator, for example.
+Most products have noise levels listed, and it’s given in units of dBA.
 A whisper is about 25 dBA, while a normal conversation is about 60 dBA.
 You’ll probably want to aim closer to a whisper if you’ll be running your unit at night.

-There are a lot of features that are nice to have but not necessary to run the dehumidifier.
+There are a lot of features that are nice to have but not essential for running a dehumidifier.
 For example, a programmable timer allows the unit to run only when you want it to.
 A remote control is nice to have so you can control the product from afar.
 Some units may even have Wi-Fi capabilities so that you can control them from your smart device.

-A backlit digital display panel allows you to see settings without having to guess about them easily.
-Wheels and handles will enable you to move larger models easily while a long power cord gives you flexibility when placing your unit in your RV.
-Keep in mind that the more features will drive up the price of a dehumidifier, so if budget is your primary concern, skip the unnecessary elements.
+A backlit digital display panel will allow you to see settings easily, without having to guess.
+Wheels and handles will enable you to easily move a larger dehumidifier, whilst a long power cord gives you flexibility when placing your unit in your RV.
+Keep in mind that more features will drive up the price of a RV dehumidifier, so if budget is your primary concern, skip the unnecessary elements.

-Now that you know how dehumidifiers work and what criteria to use when shopping for one, we’ll give you some great suggestions to get you started.
-We spent hours researching the best dehumidifiers for RVs based on the information we listed above.
+Now that you know how dehumidifiers work and what criteria to use when shopping for one, we’ve got some great suggestions to get you started.
+Based on the information listed above we have reviewed what is the best dehumidifier for camper and RV use.
 Here are our top seven choices.

 Pro Breeze Electric Mini Dehumidifier

-The Pro Breeze is a great size for a small RV bathroom or a small RV bedroom up to 150 square feet.
-Measuring 7 x 6 x 11 inches and only weighs 2.4 pounds, compact, and energy-efficient are two excellent terms to describe this unit.
-This makes it perfect for RVs.
-It uses Peltier technology, so it’s very quiet.
-The noise rating is only 33 dBA.
-This makes it suitable for use at night.
+The Pro Breeze is a great size for a small RV bathroom or a small RV bedroom up to 215 square feet.
+Measuring 7 x 6 x 11 inches and weighing only 2.4 pounds, compact and energy-efficient this unit most definitely is making it perfect for RV travel.
+It uses Peltier technology, and is therefore very quiet with a noise rating of only 33 dBA, making it suitable for use at night.

-The Pro Breeze extracts up to nine ounces of moisture from the air every day and has a 16-ounce reservoir.
+The Pro Breeze Electric Mini Dehumidifier extracts up to nine ounces of moisture every day and has a 16-ounce reservoir.
 It shuts off automatically once the water tank is full, so you don’t have to worry about overflow.
 It also has an indicator light that lets you know when the reservoir is full.
-The ideal operating temperatures are 59-86°F, which is average for a small dehumidifier.
+The ideal operating temperatures are 59 to 86 degrees Fahrenheit, which is average for small dehumidifiers for RVs.
 Unfortunately, this isn’t an excellent device for extremely cold weather.

 hOmeLabs Small Space

 This mini-unit is almost a replica of the Pro Breeze.
-It’s shaped the same, as the vents in the same place.
-The reservoir is the same size and shape.
-It will get rid of about nine ounces of water per day from the air and has a 16-ounce water reservoir, just like the Pro Breeze.
-It also runs on Peltier technology.
-The only real noticeable difference is that the logos are in two different places.
+It’s shaped the same, with the same configuration in airflow of the vents.
+The reservoir is the same size and shape, with a 16-ounce water tank, getting rid of about nine ounces of water from the surrounding atmosphere per day.
+Also running on Peltier technology, the only real noticeable difference is that the logos are different.

-There are three slight differences (emphasis on slight) that we observed.
-The hOmeLabs model is slightly smaller than the Pro Breeze.
-It measures 6.5 x 5.3 x 8.5 inches.
+There are however three slight differences (emphasis on slight) that we observed.
+The hOmeLabs dehumidifier is slightly smaller than the Pro Breeze, measuring 6.5 x 5.3 x 8.5 inches.
 The hOmeLabs unit also comes with a two-year manufacturer’s warranty while the Pro Breeze only has a one-year warranty.
 On the other hand, the Pro Breeze is slightly quieter than the hOmeLabs, but not enough to make a huge difference.
-These are the only differences in the two products, so if you must choose between them, go with the one that’s on sale that week (because they’re both about the same price as well).
+These are the only differences we discerned, so if you must choose between them, go with the one that’s on sale that week (because they’re both about the same price as well).

 Best Designed Dehumidifier

-The InvisiPure kicks things up a notch from the last two models.
+The InvisiPure dehumidifier kicks things up a notch from the last two models.
 For one, it’s better for larger spaces/RVs up to 300 square feet.
-It can remove from 16 to 27 ounces of water vapor from the air and can hold up to 64 ounces (2 liters) in the reservoir.
-It runs from Peltier technology, which means the noise level won’t bother you.
+It can remove from 16 to 27 ounces of vapor from the surrounding atmosphere and can hold up to 64 ounces (2 liters) in the reservoir.
+It has Peltier technology, so it also runs with a low noise level.

 You can attach a drain hose to this unit, but the hose isn’t included.
-It also has an overheating safety feature and an automatic shut-off feature if the reservoir gets full.
-It also has an indicator light which turns red if the reservoir is full.
+It has an overheating safety feature and an automatic shut-off if the water tank gets full.
+It also has a LED light which turns red to indicate that the water tank is full.

 The InvisiPure measures 5.5 x 9 x 14 inches and weighs 5.7 pounds.
 This is still small and lightweight, so it’s easy to move around.